hsachinraj/vsts-javavmlabs/HoLs/Application Insights.md

 ## Configuring Tomcat

 13. Now, open a terminal window and enter the following commands

-sudo cp  /&lt;your home directory&gt;/AI\ SDK/\*.\* /var/lib/tomcat7/webapp/myshuttledev/WEB-INF/lib
+`sudo cp /<your home directory>/AI\ SDK/*.* /var/lib/tomcat7/webapp/myshuttledev/WEB-INF/lib`

 Note: You can use CTRL+TAB to auto complete paths

 14. We need to add HTTP filter to our web.xml.
 Use the following command to edit the file

-sudo gedit /var/lib/tomcat7/webapp/myshuttledev/WEB-INF/web.xml
+`sudo gedit /var/lib/tomcat7/webapp/myshuttledev/WEB-INF/web.xml`

 15. Copy the following lines provided below.
 You may want to open this link in Firefox within the VM (to copy and paste)